 Step 1 - Repair Damaged Areas

 If part of the veneer has begun to pull away from the underlying surface, use wood glue to set it back in place.
-If the veneer is missing sections or has become cracked, carefully remove the damaged section and glue a replacement piece of veneer in its place.
+If the veneer is missing sections or has become cracked, carefully remove the damaged section or sections and glue a replacement piece of veneer in its place.

 Step 2 - Clean the Veneer Surface

 Clean the surface of the item you're planning to paint with a solution of mild dishwashing liquid and warm water.
 It's best to avoid soaking the item, however, as the underlying construction may be damaged by too much.

 Step 3 - Sand the Veneer

 After sanding, use a handheld vacuum or your tack cloth to clean up any dust particles that have settled around your work area.
 If you allow them to remain there, they may blow onto your work as you paint, ruining the look of your paint job.

 Step 4 - Apply a Primer

-Paint a coat of primer onto the veneer finish, sanding the surface once more after the coat of primer has dried thoroughly.
+Use a paintbrush to paint a coat of primer onto the veneer finish, sanding the surface once more after the coat of primer has dried thoroughly.
 The extra sanding helps to make the surface you're painting smooth and unblemished.

 Step 5 - Paint Over the Veneer

-If you're opting for a light color, you'll need to apply two coats at minimum, and you may need more to achieve the desired effect.
+If you're opting for a light color, you'll need to apply two coats at a minimum, and you may need to apply additional coats in order to achieve the desired effect.
 If you've chosen a dark color, you may need about four coats of paint.